wuuu110/NCO-solvers-for-VRP/README.md

 }
 ```
 ## How To Request the Addition of A Paper 🤖
-If you know of a paper that addresses an imbalance problem concerning generic object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.
+If you know of a paper that addresses VRPs using NCO solvers and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request or email ([wuuu22@mails.jlu.edu.cn](wuuu22@mails.jlu.edu.cn)).

 # Table of Contents (Follow the Taxonomy in the Paper) 📚